Legislation Governing Accommodations

 Role of Accessibility and Disability Services

-ADSO is the campus unit designated to ensure that the institution meets its obligations to provide services to students who are eligible for reasonable accommodations under state and federal law.
+The ADSO is the campus unit designated to ensure that the institution meets its obligations to provide services to students who are eligible for reasonable accommodations under state and federal law.

 Diagnosis and Documentation

-The student is responsible for providing the ADSO with documentation of his or her impairment.
+The student is responsible for providing the ADSO with documentation of their impairment.
 The diagnosis and documentation of the impairment are typically provided by an off-campus diagnostician.
 In instances of a student with a medical condition, the diagnosis and documentation may be provided or verified by medical staff at the Student Health Center.
 The Disability Specialist determines whether the student's impairment is a disability under state law.

 Evaluation of Students with Disabilities in Undergraduate Admissions